PrabhKahlon/frontend-pokedex-app/README.md

 ## Getting Started

-The application is hosted live here:
+The application is hosted live here: https://main--teal-pithivier-748a09.netlify.app/

 Alternatively, to run the Pokédex application locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/PrabhKahlon/frontend-pokedex-app.git`
 2. Navigate to the project directory: `cd pokedex`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`